 Generally not.
 Facts that are widely known (like "Paris is the capital of France") don't require citation.
 However, specific statistics, unique interpretations, or specialized information should be cited.
 When in doubt, include a citation.

-Most use specialized software like Turnitin that compares submissions against a vast database of sources.
-But experienced educators can often spot plagiarism through sudden changes in writing style, vocabulary beyond a student's demonstrated level, or content that doesn't quite answer the specific assignment.
+Most use specialized software like Turnitin that compares submissions against vast databases of sources.
+But the game has changed—these tools now also detect AI-generated content and analyze writing patterns for consistency.
+Experienced educators can spot plagiarism through sudden style shifts, vocabulary jumps, or content that feels disconnected from the assignment's specific requirements.
+The tech is smarter, but human judgment still matters.

 Accidental plagiarism is still plagiarism, but many institutions consider intent when determining consequences.
 The best approach is to be upfront if you realize you've made a mistake.
 Most educators appreciate honesty and will work with you to correct the issue.